xamarin/xamarin-macios/docs/website/mtouch-errors.md

 To fix this warning, open the project file in a text editor, and remove all `MtouchTlsProvider`` nodes from the XML.

+<h3><a name="MT2017"/>MT2017: The assembly '*' is referenced from two different locations: '*' and '*'.</h3>

+The assembly mentioned in the error message is loaded from multiple locations.
+Make sure to always use the same version of an assembly.

 <h3><a name="MT202x"/>MT202x: Binding Optimizer failed processing `...`.</h3>

 Something unexpected occured when trying to optimize generated binding code.
 The element causing the issue is named in the error message.
 In order to fix this issue the assembly named (or containing the type or method named) will need to be provided in a [bug report](http://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).